Title – A Little Course in Crochet

 Publisher – Dorling Kindersley Limited – Penguin Random House

 ISBN – 978-1-4093-7215-8

-I h ave been crocheting for quite a few years now, and have tackled all sorts of different projects, but it recently occurred to me that there may well be basic techniques, tips and useful crochet stitches that I do no know about – in fact there are probably rather a lot!
+I have been crocheting for quite a few years now, and have tackled all sorts of different projects.
+But as I am self-taught I realised there may well be basic techniques, tips and useful crochet stitches that I do not know about.
+In fact there are probably rather a lot!